1.b) Theory of black holes and contraction of the Universe

 Supermassive black holes could be a collection of fundamental particles because high gravitational energy could split the nuclei of the heavier atoms.

 It is also possible that high gravitational energy provokes rigid structures of nucleons, and that these structures behave as giant particles.
-Repeating this process, enormous folds of global aether could appear in the interior of supermassive black holes, due to the capture of enormous amounts of electromagnetic energy.
+Repeating this process, enormous folds of global aether could appear in the interior of supermassive black holes, due to the capture of considerable amounts of electromagnetic energy.

 Simple Physics experiment